-2019 2018
+2020 2019

 HK\$'000 HK\$'000

-Audit and audit related services 807 830
+887 807

-Non-audit services 583 281
+100 583

+987 1,390

-1,390 1,111
+987 1,390

 DIRECTORS' RESPONSIBILITY FOR THE FINANCIAL STATEMENTS

 The Board, supported by the finance and accounts department, is responsible for the preparation of the financial statements of the Company and the Group.
 In preparing the financial statements, the Hong Kong Financial Reporting Standards issued by the Hong Kong Institute of Certified Public Accountants have been adopted.
 Appropriate accounting policies have also been used and applied consistently.
 The Directors are not aware of any material uncertainties relating to events or conditions which may cast significant doubt upon the Group's ability to continue as a going concern.